datanav/docs/technical/superoffice-tripletex.rst

    * - Name
      - name
      - "string"
-   * - OrgNr (Dependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountry)
+   * - OrgNr (Dependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountryDependant on having NOR in Country.ThreeLetterISOCountry)
      - organizationNumber
      - "string"
    * - Phones.Value